uchicago-library/attachment-converter/doc/new_features.md

 - 'slugified' means all lowercase and spaces are hyphens
-- for example, if issue number 12 is called "Delete All Emails For All Time", then the new branch should be called =12-delete-all-emails-for-all-time=
+- for example, if issue number 12 is called "Delete All Emails For All Time", then the new branch should be called `12-delete-all-emails-for-all-time`
 - while working on the feature, the person assigned to it should feel free to commit all the time, keep pushing the branch up to GitHub, pulling it down, etc.
-- when the assignee thinks it's ready for prime time, they should create a new pull request merging the feature branch into =main= , associate it with the relevant issue (GitHub should do that automatically), and assign everyone else in the group as a reviewer
+- when the assignee thinks it's ready for prime time, they should create a new pull request merging the feature branch into `main` , associate it with the relevant issue (GitHub should do that automatically), and assign everyone else in the group as a reviewer
 - the group, presently, is Matt, Keith, Cormac, Owen, and Nathan